ElmehdiLaassiri/ElmehdiLaassiri.github.io/_posts/2026-05-30-Hacksmarterlabs-StellarComms.md

 Now the goal once again here is pretty clear :

-Use  Write DACL over the Eng.payload user to grant ourselves GenericAll rights over the user --> Change that user's password --> Use the ENG.payload user to read the GSMA Password for a service that can perform DCsync .
+Use  Write DACL over the Eng.payload user to grant ourselves GenericAll rights over the user --> Change that user's password --> Use the ENG.payload user to read the GSMA Password for that service (Luckily for us this service account can perform DCSync) .

 ```bash
 ==> Give Astro Genric all rights over Eng.payload :